Aftercare

 • Keep the tattoo covered from direct sunlight for two weeks while it is healing.
 This includes sunbeds, avoid them forever.

-• Do not apply moisturiser, self tan or perfume near the tattoo.
+• Do not apply moisturiser, self tan or perfume near the tattoo whilst healing.

 -

-• When the tattoo starts to feel dry, you will need to apply a very small (pea sized) amount of aftercare cream.
-I recommend Palmers Cocoa Butter (tub), Butterluxe or a designated tattoo aftercare cream e.g. Tattoo Goo.
-I strongly advise against using Bepanthen or any other first aid cream/moisturiser (unless specified by a doctor), these creams are too strong/thick/not vegan and can pull ink out of the tattoo.
+• When the tattoo feels dry, apply a very small (pea sized) amount of aftercare cream.
+I recommend any plain cocoa or shea butter, Palmers Cocoa Butter (tub), or a designated tattoo aftercare cream e.g. Tattoo Goo, Butterluxe.
+I strongly advise against using Bepanthen or any other first aid cream/moisturiser, these creams are too strong and can pull ink out of the tattoo.

 • DO NOT PICK, ITCH or SCRATCH your new tattoo.
 Leave it alone.